WHAT HAPPENS ON A LEVEL RESULTS DAY?

 Which A level subjects can you retake?

 All A level subjects are available for students to retake next summer.
 At Westminster Tutors, we offer a wide range of subjects and exam boards, so students can enrol on tailor-made A level retake courses which suit their individual requirements.
-In subjects such as English and History, you can even continue with the same topics and texts you studied previously, as we have expert tutors with specialist knowledge and experience, so there’s no need to worry about adapting to a new course.
+In subjects such as English and History, you can even continue with the same topics and texts you studied previously, as we have expert teachers with specialist knowledge and experience, so there’s no need to worry about adapting to a new course.

 Can I carry over my NEA or practical mark when I retake?